Free the Arctic 30

 The Arctic Sunrise was towed to Murmansk.
 All 30 people were detained and, on 27 September, charged with piracy, which carries a 15 year sentence under Russian law.
 On 23 October the charges were changed to aggravated hooliganism, which carries a maximum sentence of seven years.
 The activists have so far been held for 51 days.

 Russian state media say that the Greenpeace ‘eco-blackmailers’ are financed by the US State Department and that their battle is not merely with Gazprom, the owner and operator of the rig, but with Russia itself.
 Polling data reportedly show that 60 per cent of Russians approve of the government’s action, and 8 per cent consider it too lenient.
 Eleven Nobel peace laureates called on Vladimir Putin to drop the piracy charges.
-The chief executive of the Italian oil firm Eni, Gazprom’s biggest client, and the Iranian vice president, Masoumeh Ebtekar, called for the release of the activists.
+The chief executive of the Italian oil firm Eni, Gazprom's biggest client, and the Iranian vice president, Masoumeh Ebtekar, to release the activists.
 The government of the Netherlands, where the Arctic Sunrise is registered, says that the boarding of the ship breaches the UN Convention on the Law of the Sea (UNCLOS) and customary international law, and has asked the International Tribunal for the Law of the Sea to order Russia to release the ship and the activists.
 But the Russian government does not acknowledge UNCLOS settlement procedures.

 Russia is the world's largest exporter of oil and gas.
 Gazprom, which is 50.01 per cent owned by the state, accounts for 16 per cent of global gas production.
 The Russian government has asserted sovereign rights to the seabed all the way to the North Pole.
 The Prirazlomnaya platform is an Arctic-class ice-resistant facility, the first of its kind.
 The Russian government says it is investing more than $63 billion by 2020 to discover and exploit new reserves in the Arctic.